juji-io/dtlvnative/README.md

 * linux-arm64
 * linux-x86_64
 * windows-x86_64

 The name of the released JAR is `org.clojars.huahaiy/dtlvnative-PLATFORM`, where `PLATFORM` is one of the above.

+## Additional dependencies

+Right now, the included shared libraries dependent on some system libraries.

+* `libc`
+* `libomp` or `libgomp`
+* `libmvec`

+On systems that these are not available by default, you will have to install them yourself.
+For example, on Ubuntu/Debian, `apt install libgomp1`, or `apt install gcc-12 g++-12`; on MacOS, `brew install libomp libllvm`

+Building these libraries statically is a future work.
+PR is always welcome.

 ## License